nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 1.
 User launches the application.

 Step 2.
-The user executes `“addtime n/Alex Yeoh t/mon 1200 - mon 1400 t/tue 1000 - wed 1600”` command to add time slots to the person, Alex Yeoh. `LogicManager#execute` is called which then calls `AddressBookParser#parseCommand` to decide on the type of command. `AddressBookParser` then calls `AddTimeCommandParser`,
+The user executes `“addtime n/Alex Yeoh t/mon 1200 - mon 1400 t/tue 1000 - wed 1600”` command to add time slots to the person, Alex Yeoh.

 Step 3, The `AddTimeCommandParser` is called to read the user input. `AddTimeCommandParser` calls `ArgumentTokenizer#tokenize` to check the prefixes of the user input. `AddTimeCommandParser` then calls `ArgumentMultimap#getValue()` to get inputs after each unique single prefix and `ArgumentMultimap#getAllValues()` to get inputs from prefix that are used more than once.
 The result of it is then passed to `ParserUtil#parse()` methods to parse each attributes such as `Name`. `AddTimeCommandParser` then calls `AddTimeCommand`.